Results by Title

 Harvard University Press, 2013

-Saving the Neighborhood tells the still controversial story of the rise and fall of racially restrictive covenants in America, which bestowed an aura of legitimacy upon the wish of many white neighborhoods to exclude minorities.
-It offers insight into the ways legal and social norms reinforce one another, to codify and perpetuate intolerance.
+Saving the Neighborhood tells the charged, still controversial story of the rise and fall of racially restrictive covenants in America, and offers rare insight into the ways legal and social norms reinforce one another, acting with pernicious efficacy to codify and perpetuate intolerance.

 Piergiorgio Di Giminiani